Greece, First Impressions & Athens to Meteora Information

 If you are coming from the Athens airport, you can get on the Metro Blue LIne, it costs 10 Euros per person (children are free), change at Syntagma station to the Red line heading towards Anthoupoli and get off at the Athens Railway / Larissa Station.

-Tomorrow we fly off to Santorini and blue skies await!
+Tomorrow we fly off for 2 days in Santorini and blue skies await!
 We booked another AirBNB and since we have a car, we can drive to the airport ourselves in the morning.
 The Athens airport has 24 hour car rental desks which is handy, because our flight is early in the morning!
 We plan to visit Thessaloniki and I am hoping that we can take a cruise around Symi Island too!

 The Adventure continues!